magmide/magmide/README.md

 ## Install and Use

-Rok has been heavily inspired by Rust and its commitment to ergonomic tooling and straightforward documentation.
+Rok is heavily inspired by Rust and its commitment to ergonomic tooling and straightforward documentation.

 ```bash
 # install rok and its tools